-Actors who want to build technique and develop the facility to have it at their fingertips in their auditions and performances are always shocked by the efficiency and success of our approach.
+Actors who want to build technique and have it at their fingertips in auditions and performances are always shocked by the efficiency and success of our original acting boot camp.

-Opening up your physical instrument through voice and movement work so that you can fully live in your body, experience the moment, and finally embrace your right to create.
+In this portion of our boot camp, we open up your physical instrument through voice and movement work, so you can fully live in your body, experience the moment, and embrace your right to create.

 Augusto Boal, actor, writer, director, and acting teacher, said : "…how can expression freely manifest itself throughout an actor's body, if that very instrument (the body and mind) is mechanized, automated in its muscle structures and insensible to 90% of its possibilities?"

 The Actor's Instrument class will help you develop heightened physical and vocal awareness by exploring the connection between body, breath, thought and impulse, and their relationship to your pure, unfettered expression.